cpw/cpw.github.io/MinecraftMappingData.md

 ## Some good news?

 One thing from my original analysis has changed, with this change.
 They are _probably_ now useable to distribute the source code to a mod.

 In other words, it's my opinion that you could publish the _source code_ to your mod, onto an open public forum, with these names referenced, and not be in violation of the new license terms, as source code is pretty clearly "development purposes".

+Note that while this seems quite nice, none of the toolchains use these names internally, and you'd just be adding additional translation work to move between these names and your preferred mod stack's actual naming (Forge uses SRG+MCP, Fabric uses Intermediary+Yarn), and you'd be in general "source conflict" with the wide majority of modders on your platform of choice by doing this.

 ## Development purposes